mattmilburn/strapi-plugin-preview-button/README.md

 In the main plugin file below, we register the plugin in the `register` method and we register the hook with the `bootstrap` method.

-The `options` parameter is the original config object from `config/plugins.js`.
-So if you are editing a `Page` in draft mode, you will get the draft config for `Pages` from your plugin config passed into the callback and vice-versa with published mode.
+The hook provides `draft` and `published` parameters which are the same as the UID configs from `config/plugins.js`.
+So if you are editing a `Page`, you will get the `draft` and `published` configs for `api::page.page` from your plugin config passed into the callback.

-Here you will modify and return `options` while using `data` as a helper.
+Here you will modify and return `draft` and `published` while using `data` however you like.
 In this example, we are just adding on a `foo=bar` query parameter to demonstrate how this hook can be utilized for more dynamic URLs.

 ```js
 // ./admin/src/index.js